Looking to prevent and relieve foot pain from running?

 Stretching the Toe Flexors

-A tennis or a racquetball are some of the best self-massage tools you can use to stretch out those muscles and release any built-up tension and discomfort in your feet, especially in the soles.
+A tennis or a racquetball are some of the best self-massage tools to stretch out those muscles and release any built-up tension and discomfort in your feet, especially in the soles.

 Here is how.